ganeshpendela/Tomato/admin/README.md

 The Admin Panel for the Tomato project is built using React.
 It allows administrators to manage items and orders on the platform.

+## Live Preview

+[Click here for a live preview of the admin panel](https://food-delivery-admin-fvpa.onrender.com).[Takes a minute to load, since deployed in a free server]

 ## Table of Contents
 - [Features](#features)
 - [Project Structure](#project-structure)